fengzilong/compile-critical-css/README.md

 }
 ```

-Inline this in your html file
+Inline this in your html file, enjoy it!

 # License